 Kaepernick has new deal with Nike though he’s not in NFL

-The source says Nike will feature Kaepernick on several platforms, including billboards, television commercials and online ads.
-Nike also will create an apparel line for Kaepernick and contribute to his Know Your Rights charity.
+The person said Nike will feature Kaepernick on several platforms, including billboards, television commercials and online ads.
+Nike also will create an apparel line for Kaepernick and contribute to his Know Your Rights charity, the person said.
 The deal puts Kaepernick in the top bracket of NFL players with Nike.

-The NFL and Nike extended their partnership in March to run through 2028.
-Nike provides all NFL teams with game-day uniforms and sideline apparel that bears the swoosh logo.
+Nike also provides all NFL teams with game-day uniforms and sideline apparel, a partnership that was extended in March to run through 2028.

-Last week, Kaepernick scored a legal victory in his grievance against the NFL and its 32 teams when an arbitrator denied the league’s request to throw out the quarterback’s claims that owners conspired to keep him out of the league because of his protests of social injustice.
+Last week, Kaepernick scored a legal victory in his grievance against the NFL and its 32 teams when an arbitrator allowed his case to continue to trial.
+The quarterback claims that owners conspired to keep him out of the league because of his protests of social injustice.

 Kaepernick contends the owners violated their collective bargaining agreement with players by conspiring to keep him off teams.
 His case hinges on whether owners worked together rather than decided individually to not sign Kaepernick.